Vallance Jupp: Biography

-As a batsman Jupp struck the happy medium between enterprise and caution.
-He watched the ball so well that when occasion demanded he could play a rigidly defensive game, while on a fast wicket there were few cricketers of his day better worth watching.
-He possessed a wide variety of strokes, and could drive or cut with equal power and facility.
-His footwork, too, was so good that on a treacherous pitch he was a particularly valuable batsman.
+As a batsman Jupp was versatile.He possessed a wide variety of strokes, and could drive or cut with equal power and facility.
 Before the First World War, and for a time afterwards he bowled medium pace rather on the quick side, but later took a shorter run, and became a slow to slow-medium bowler.
 Few bowlers of the 1920s spun the ball as much as he did and, with a wicket to help him, he could make it turn to a pronounced degree.
-One of the secrets of his success as a bowler was his cleverness in adapting himself to the changing conditions of a pitch.
 He was also rated as a brilliant fieldsman at cover point.

 In 1927 Jupp became captain of Northamptonshire, a post he held until 1931.
 He continued as a player for the county until 1939.
 Jupp achieved the double of 1,000 runs and 100 wickets in a season ten times, and along with Freddie Brown is one of the only two cricketers to have achieved that feat for two different teams.
 Ironically, his best season as a bowler was the one after the one for which he was named Wisden Cricketer of the Year – in 1928 he took 166 wickets at 20.15.

 He continued playing first-class cricket for Northamptonshire until 1938, but did not play at all in 1934 or 1935.
 This is because of the fact – unmentioned by Wisden at the time – that he had been convicted of manslaughter after his car had been in collision with a motorcycle, killing the latter's pillion passenger.
 Jupp was sentenced to nine months in prison, and was released in June 1935 after serving half his sentence, but did not play cricket again until the following year.

 Jupp collapsed and died in the garden at his home in Spratton on 9 July 1960.
 He was 69.